vasanthk/css-refresher-notes/README.md

 * Avoid tables for layout.
 Even a minor change to a cell will cause reflows on all other nodes of the table.
 * Avoid JavaScript expressions in the CSS (IE only).

+*Note*

+* Sweating over the selectors used in modern browsers is futile; most selection methods are now so fast it’s really not worth spending much time over.
+Furthermore, there is disparity across browsers of what the slowest selectors are anyway.
+Look here last to speed up your CSS.
+* Excessive unused styles are likely to cost more, performance wise, than any selectors you chose so look to tidy up there second.
+3000 lines that are unused or surplus on a page are not even that uncommon.
+While it’s common to bunch all the styles up into a great big single styles.css, if different areas of your site/web application can have different (additional) stylesheets added (dependency graph style), that may be the better option.

 *More Reading*

 http://www.stubbornella.org/content/2009/03/27/reflows-repaints-css-performance-making-your-javascript-slow/